Gordon Rausser: Awards and honors

+In 2025, Rausser was awarded "Emeriti of the Year" from the UC Berkeley Emeriti Association.

+In 2025, Rausser was awarded the "Galbraith Award" from the AAEA.

 In 2020, UC Berkeley's College of Natural Resources was renamed to the Rausser College of Natural Resources.

 In 2019, a Festschrift was held in honor of Rausser.
 This four-day symposia composed of some of the world's leading economists on those most pressing topics facing society highlighted Rausser's pioneering research and policy.

-In 2018, Rausser was awarded the “Best Article Award” from the American Journal of Agricultural Economics for his article, “Commodity Storage and the Market Effects of Biofuel Policies”.
+In 2018, Rausser was awarded the "Best Article Award" from the American Journal of Agricultural Economics for his article, "Commodity Storage and the Market Effects of Biofuel Policies".

-In 2017, Rausser was awarded the “Quality of Communication Award Honorable Mention” from the Agricultural and Applied Economic Association for his book, “Structuring Public-Private Research Partnerships for Success: Empowering University Partnerships”.
+In 2017, Rausser was awarded the "Quality of Communication Award Honorable Mention" from the Agricultural and Applied Economic Association for his book, "Structuring Public-Private Research Partnerships for Success: Empowering University Partnerships".

-In 2014, Rausser was awarded the “Best Private Enforcement Academic Article” from the American Antitrust Institute.
+In 2014, Rausser was awarded the "Best Private Enforcement Academic Article" from the American Antitrust Institute.

-In 2014, Rausser was awarded the “European Quality of Policy Contribution Award” from the European Association of Agricultural Economists.
+In 2014, Rausser was awarded the "European Quality of Policy Contribution Award" from the European Association of Agricultural Economists.

 In 2012, Rausser was selected as a member for the International Scientific Council, LICOS Centre for Institutions and Economic Performance at the University of Leuven, Belgium.

-In 2012, Rausser was awarded the “National Excellence in Multistate Research Award” from the Southern Association of Agricultural Experiment Station Directors.
+In 2012, Rausser was awarded the "National Excellence in Multistate Research Award" from the Southern Association of Agricultural Experiment Station Directors.

-In 2012, Rausser was awarded the “Distinguished Scholar Award” from the Western Agricultural Economics Association.
+In 2012, Rausser was awarded the "Distinguished Scholar Award" from the Western Agricultural Economics Association.

 In 2003, Rausser was selected to present the AAEA Galbraith Forum.

-In 2001, Rausser was awarded the “Quality of Research Discovery Award” from the AAEA.
+In 2001, Rausser was awarded the "Quality of Research Discovery Award" from the AAEA.

-In 2000, Rausser was awarded the “Secretary of Agricultural Award” and the “Cooperative State Research, Education, and Extension Service Awards” from the U.S. Department of Agriculture for “outstanding accomplishments in agricultural public policy research and formulation”.
+In 2000, Rausser was awarded the "Secretary of Agricultural Award" and the "Cooperative State Research, Education, and Extension Service Awards" from the U.S. Department of Agriculture for "outstanding accomplishments in agricultural public policy research and formulation".

 In 1993, Rausser was selected as a fellow at the American Association for the Advancement of Science.

-In 1993, Rausser was awarded the “Publication of Enduring Quality Award” from the Agricultural and Applied Economics Association.
+In 1993, Rausser was awarded the "Publication of Enduring Quality Award" from the Agricultural and Applied Economics Association.

-In 1993, Rausser was awarded the “Distinguished Policy Contribution Award” from the Agricultural and Applied Economics Association.
+In 1993, Rausser was awarded the "Distinguished Policy Contribution Award" from the Agricultural and Applied Economics Association.

 In 1991, Rausser was selected as an American Statistical Association Fellow.

-In 1990, Rausser was awarded the “Superior Unit Citation Award” from the U.S. Agency for International Development for his leadership.
+In 1990, Rausser was awarded the "Superior Unit Citation Award" from the U.S. Agency for International Development for his leadership.

 In 1990, Rausser selected as an AAEA Fellow.

-In 1990, Rausser received a special recognition for “outstanding professional research contributions” from the Agricultural Economics and Agribusiness, 3rd. edition book.
+In 1990, Rausser received a special recognition for "outstanding professional research contributions" from the Agricultural Economics and Agribusiness, 3rd. edition book.

-In 1986, Rausser was awarded the “Best Published Research Award” from the Agricultural and Applied Economics.
+In 1986, Rausser was awarded the "Best Published Research Award" from the Agricultural and Applied Economics.

-In 1982, Rausser was awarded the “Best Journal Article Award” from the AAEA for his article, “Commodity Price Forecasting with Large-Scale Econometric Models and the Futures Markets”.
+In 1982, Rausser was awarded the "Best Journal Article Award" from the AAEA for his article, "Commodity Price Forecasting with Large-Scale Econometric Models and the Futures Markets".

-In 1976, Rausser was awarded the “Best Published Research Award” from the AAEA.
+In 1976, Rausser was awarded the "Best Published Research Award" from the AAEA.